ministryofjustice/security-guidance/docs/general-user-video-and-messaging-apps-guidance.md

 Laws and regulations make the MoJ and its employees responsible for managing information.
 Some examples include:

--   Freedom of Information Act.
+-   Freedom of Information Act 2000.
--   Data Protection Act and General Data Protection Regulation.
+-   Data Protection Act 2018 and UK General Data Protection Regulation.
--   Public Records Acts.
+-   Public Records Acts 1967.

 When we receive a request for information, we need to know where we hold all the relevant information.
 Storing business information on appropriate MoJ systems helps us, because:

 -   We can provide evidence about decisions.
 -   We understand the information held, and where to find it.
--   We can transfer records to The National Archives.
+-   We can transfer records to the National Archives.

 Always store MoJ information in MoJ systems.
 If you use a tool for work tasks, make sure the key information is stored in an appropriate MoJ system.
 Guidance on what you must keep is available on the Intranet [here](https://intranet.justice.gov.uk/guidance/knowledge-information/managing-information/keeping-deleting-disclosing-info/).
 At regular and convenient intervals, transfer the information to an appropriate MoJ system.
 Do the same when you finish the work.
 Don't forget to remove any redundant information from a tool by clearing or deleting data if it has been preserved in an MoJ system.